liferay/liferay-docs/develop/learning-paths/mvc/articles/09-creating-web-services-for-your-application/02-implementing-permission-checks.markdown

                 return entryPersistence.filterCountByG_G(groupId, guestbookId);
         }

-In general, all remote service methods should include permission checks.
+All remote service methods should include permission checks.
 In steps 1 and 2, you directly invoked permission checks for the `addGuestbook`, `deleteGuestbook`, `updateGuestbook`, `addEntry`, `deleteEntry`, and `updateEntry` remote service methods by using the `check` methods of the permissions utility classes: `GuestbookModelPermission`, `GuestbookPermission`,